lightningfastcomputing/ThorFork-Mining-Game/README.md

 Turn explosives into an entity instead of a tile

 # Past Tasks

+Add debug info to screen instead of just using console

 Fix the discover function for the renderer (use rays or something)